Background Checks Without Backfires: Compliance Tips for Employers

-Mention background checks to the candidate during the interview process (it may save you time if the candidate knows they won’t pass) and if the candidate discloses information during the interview process, refer to your adjudication guidelines or human resource professional on the appropriate response;
+Mention background checks to the candidate during the interview process (it may save you time if the candidate knows they won’t pass), and if the candidate discloses information during the interview process, refer to your adjudication guidelines or your human resource professional on the appropriate response.

-Obtain a signed authorization form (it is a Fair Credit Reporting Act requirement); and
+Obtain a signed authorization form and ensure it is up-to-date with the regulations (it is a Fair Credit Reporting Act (FCRA) requirement).

 Initiate background checks only after the candidate has accepted the employment offer.